sippy/librtpsynth/README.md

   as parameters.
 Returns the old state.

 - `void rsynth_resync(void *ri, struct rsynth_seq *rsp);`
   Resynchronizes the RTP packet sequence.
 Takes the handle and optionally a sequence structure as parameters.
+Use this function when a time discontinuity is expected in packet generation, such as when VAD (Voice Activity Detection) is active.
+The library will recalculate the timestamp for the next packet based on the current system clock and the time the last packet was generated.

 ### RtpGen (Python)